mrapp-ke/MLRL-Boomer/doc/developer_guide/compilation.md

 GPU support via [OpenCL](https://www.khronos.org/opencl/) is enabled by default when building the project.
 However, it can be disabled at compile-time by setting the build option `gpu_support` to `disabled` instead of `enabled`.
 Alternatively, the desired value can be specified via the environment variable `GPU_SUPPORT`.

-An easy way to check whether the program was built with GPU support enabled or not, is to run the `boomer --version` or `boomer -v` command that is provided by the {ref}`testbed`.
+An easy way to check whether the program was built with GPU support enabled or not, is to run the `testbed mlrl.boosting --version` or `testbed mlrl.boosting -v` command that is provided by the {ref}`testbed`.
 It prints the build options used for compiling the program, together with a list of supported GPUs available on your machine.

 Alternatively, this information can be retrieved programmatically via the Python or C++ API as shown below (see {ref}`python-apidoc` and {ref}`cpp-apidoc`):